Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 ## <a id="Constructing_Tree"></a> Phylogenetic tree contruction
-Phyngle can generate a phylogenetic tree from the CNV incidence matrix, using the Fitch-Margoliash algorithm.
+CONICS can generate a phylogenetic tree from the CNV incidence matrix, using the Fitch-Margoliash algorithm.
 Other phylogenetic reconstruction algorithms can be applied, using the incidence matrix as a starting point.

 ### Requirements
   * [Rscript](https://stat.ethz.ch/R-manual/R-devel/library/utils/html/Rscript.html)